 When you’re getting a new kitchen, the kitchen sink is probably last on your list.
 It’s certainly not the most glamorous item you’ll be buying.
 However, it plays such an important role in the overall look, feel and function of your new kitchen.

 Taking the time to learn about all the different options for your new kitchen sink is a worthwhile endeavour.
 It means you can pick the best one for your style, budget and needs.

 In this post, I’ll share everything you need to know to make the right choice.
-I’ll cover the different styles of sink available, the sizes/configurations they come in and the types of materials they are made from.
+I’ll cover the different styles of sinks available, the sizes/configurations they come in and the types of materials they are made from.

 So after reading through, you’ll know exactly what style of sink you like, in the size perfect for your kitchen, in the material that best suits your needs.

-The Different Styles of Kitchen Sink
+The Different Styles Of Kitchen Sink

 When it comes to picking a kitchen sink, there are a few styles to choose from.
 In kitchens, the style of sink is often dependent on the installation method.
 For instance, an undermount sink is a style of sink, but it’s also how it is installed.
-So when you think style, think installation as much as you think of the look.
+So when you think of style, think of installation as much as you think of the look.

 The type of worktop that you have will dictate whether or not certain sink styles are possible to install in your kitchen.

 Here are the four most common types of kitchen sink:

 Undermount sinks are a common and functional option.
 For these sinks, the edge (or lip) is installed underneath the worktop to create a cut-in look.